 As healthcare costs continue to rise, many medical institutions are hiring NPs instead of doctors because they are less costly yet provide quality health care.
-Another reason for following up on how become a nurse practitioner.
+Another reason for following up on how to become a nurse practitioner.

-The first step to take to how become a nurse practitioner is to be a registered nurse.
+The first step to take to how to become a nurse practitioner is to be a registered nurse.

-1. Complete at least an associate’s degree, which takes about two years of college.
+- Complete at least an associate’s degree, which takes about two years of college.

-A Master of Science in Nursing with Nurse Practitioner Concentration is designed to prepare an RN to how become a nurse practitioner.
+A Master of Science in Nursing with Nurse Practitioner Concentration is designed to prepare an RN to how to become a nurse practitioner.
 Many nurse practitioners specialize in a specific area of medicine, such as family medicine; they usually decide their specialization area before enrolling in a degree program.
 Li censure requirements for a nurse practitioner vary from state to state; however, most states require a master’s degree in nursing and certification from a national board.
-All part of how become a nurse practitioner.
+All part of how to become a nurse practitioner.

 Successful completion of a master’s degree program and licensure requirements prepares graduates to sit for the American Academy of Nurse Practitioners (AANP) or American Nurses Credentialing Center (ANCC) certification examination.
-Available specialties include acute care, advanced diabetes management, family care, school nursing, mental health and pediatrics.
-NPs who wish to specialize must sit for a specialty certification examination offered by the American Nurse’s Credentialing Center (ANCC).
+Available specialties include acute care, advanced diabetes management, family care, school nursing, mental health, and pediatrics.
+NPS who wish to specialize must sit for a specialty certification examination offered by the American Nurse’s Credentialing Center (ANCC).
 The ANCC requires examinees to have a master’s degree in nursing.